 - deciding on the best solution

-Each of them is as important as the other.
+Each of these is as important as the other.

-We can define a problem as any discrepancy between “what is” and “what we’d like it to be.”
+We can define "the problem" as any discrepancy between “what is” and “what we’d like it to be.”

 The problem-solving process would involve analyzing the situation, understanding it, and coming up with an action plan.